Getting To Know Growing Media

 Hydroponic Growing Media

 This is a soilless method of gardening and uses only inert materials for potting.
-Not only do these potting materials allow for total control of nutrients, they also have excellent drainage and provide good air flow to the roots.
+Not only do these potting materials allow for total control of nutrients, but they also have excellent drainage and provide good airflow to the roots.

 The type of media you want to use totally depends on which kind of hydroponic system you are going to use.
 All of these media types work great with both recirculating systems and those that run to waste: